codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 ngupta@node1:~$
 ```
 So it's current value is 60, But our desired value is 0 or 1, since most of the operating support the value 1 not 0; we
 will set this up to 1.
-To setup the value for current session we will use the below command:
+To setup the value for current session we can use the below command:
 ```shell script
 ngupta@node1:~$ sudo sysctl vm.swappiness=1
 vm.swappiness = 1
 ngupta@node1:~$ sudo sysctl vm.swappiness
 vm.swappiness = 1
 ```
-In above command we set the value and checked it, but it is for the current session, if our machine get restart then it
+In above command we set the value and checked it, but it is for the current session; if our machine get restarted then it
 will set to it's default value again.
-To setup this for machine we need to add the entry vm.swappiness = 1 to
+To setup vm.swappiness value 1 to for machine all the time; we need to add
-/etc/sysctl.conf.
-To do this you can use vi editor or to append in last you can use below command:
+entry "vm.swappiness = 1" in "/etc/sysctl.conf" file.
+To do this you can use vi editor or to append in last we can use
+below command:
 ```shell script
 ngupta@node1:~$ echo 'vm.swappiness=1' | sudo tee --append /etc/sysctl.conf
 ngupta@node1:~$ cat /etc/sysctl.conf |grep 'swappiness'
 vm.swappiness=1
 ```
-As you can see we have disabled the RAM swap.
+As we can see RAM swap is disabled now and we set the vm.swappiness value to 1.
 Now let's move to next step.

 ### Download & Configure Zookeeper on the machine
 Zookeeper come as bundle with Kafka setup, so for Kafka setup we recommend to use the zookeeper which comes with the Kafka.